FlowFuse/website/src/blog/2024/07/dashboard-new-charts.md

 #### Series

 This property is now, consistently, how you want to group your data.
-If a new `msg` is coming in, and and a property on that `msg` defines it's group, then you can set "Series" to something like `msg.myCategory`.
+If a new `msg` is coming in, and a property on that `msg` defines its group, then you can set "Series" to something like `msg.myCategory`.

 If a single data point needs to plot multiple points/bars onto a chart, then you can use the "JSON" type here, and list the different properties you want to plot, one for each category.